opctl/opctl/docs/cli/pkg/install.md

 ## Notes

-### username/password prompt
+### pkg source username/password prompt

-If auth failure occurs the cli will (re)prompt for username & password & re-attempt the install.
+If auth w/ the pkg source fails the cli will (re)prompt for username & password.

 > in non-interactive terminals, the cli will note that it can't prompt due to being in a
 > non-interactive terminal and exit with a non zero exit code.